side-wave1

 Chornic Skin Conditions

-Dr. Sejal understand that treating a chronic condition is not just about reducing the symptoms but about improving the quality of life of the patient.
-A lot of chornic skin conditions become a source of social anxiety and need cosmetic resolutions also.
-Dr. Sejal brings her 15+ years of experience in domains of both dermatology and cosmetology into the treatment and care of chronic skin conditions.
-She offers a holistic approach to managing chronic skin conditions which include the below:
+Dr. Sejal understands that treating a chronic condition is not just about reducing symptoms, but about improving the patient’s overall quality of life.
+Many chronic skin conditions can lead to social anxiety and often require cosmetic solutions as well.
+Dr. Sejal brings over 15 years of experience in both dermatology and cosmetology to the treatment and care of such conditions.
+She offers a holistic approach to managing chronic skin issues, which includes the following:

 1. Detailed Assessment and Diagnosis